 Every five years, the Franklin County Historic Trust has announced five locations in the county it considers the best opportunities for preservation.

-These places offer the next owner an opportunity to preserve important historic places in Franklin County while preserving the places that help create our community identity.
+These places often offer owners an opportunity to preserve important historic resources in Franklin County while also preserving the places that help create our community identity.

 In 2015 our Board of Directors selected a new logo for our organization.
 The anthemion symbol is a common motif in Greek Revival style architecture and it holds a place of prominence in structures throughout Frankfort and Franklin County including in the Old State Capitol Building at the center of the City.
 Read more about why we chose this logo and its meaning: Our Anthemion Logo.